-X Yes, the Sub-Fund does consider PAIs on Sustainability Factors.
+Yes, the Sub-Fund does consider PAIs on Sustainability Factors.
 For the Sustainable Investments, PAIs are taken into account as part of the DNSH test as described in the Sustainable Investment Framework.
-Multiple PAI Indicators are additionally taken into account for investment decision making purposes via a standalone proprietary screening tool, which applies a threshold for the bottom scorers on a number of PAI Indicators, provided that there is data-coverage on the specific PAI indicator for the respective investment.
-If an investment scores in the identified bottom threshold of the universe (which includes those investments for which there is data coverage) on a PAI Indicator, the Sub-Fund intends either to not invest or to document the rationale for investment.
 Furthermore, the Sub-Fund incorporates PAI Indicators as part of the documented investment process of the Sub-Fund.

-The PAIs themselves are embedded within the Sub-Fund's investment process, via the Management Company's restrictions criteria and Stewardship
+The PAIs themselves are embedded within the Management Company's investment process, via the restrictions criteria and Stewardship, as well as via the Management Company's policy documents.